 The Imperial Palace, the primary residence of the Emperor of Japan, was well worth the visit in our opinion.
 With so much history, it’s a fascinating place and has plenty to keep you occupied.

-The gardens are fantastic and, in April, full of colour.
+The gardens are fantastic and, in April (a great time to visit), full of colour.
 You do need a ticket for entry but they are free!

 If you’ve any petrol heads amongst you it’s worth checking this place out.
 Here, Nissan exhibit luxury, high performance vehicles with an opportunity to get inside after listening to some interesting talks.
 A good example of what you may see or do by loosening the itinerary a bit.
 Entry is free.